Wichita Public Library: Reference services and resources

-The Wichita Public Library offers resources including reference in person, by telephone, by mail and by e-mail.
+The Wichita Public Library offers resources including reference in person, by telephone call and text message, by mail, by live online chat service, and by e-mail.
 As of 2011, its holdings included more than 1 million volumes.

 The library offers the most research capabilities from its Advanced Learning Library, located downtown.
 Many electronic resources are offered from the library's website and can be used by patrons from home with a library card.
 Additional resources are available in partnership with the State Library of Kansas and the Kansas Library Card, such as the Digital eLending (e-books and e-audiobooks) service.

 Programs

 The library offers a wide range of programs free of charge and open to the public.
 Annual events include events in celebration of African-American History Month, Hispanic Heritage Month and the Academy Award Shorts (see below).

 The library's summer reading programs for youth reach more than 10,000 children annually.
 Annually, the library offers a reading program for adults.
-Each fall since 2008, the library has hosted "The Big Read Wichita", a series of programs built around one book title.
+Each year since 2008, the library has hosted "The Big Read Wichita", a series of programs built around one book title.

 The WPL's "Academy Awards Shorts" program is, reportedly, the oldest annual, complete, free public screening, outside of Hollywood, of the full array of short documentary, live action and animated "short" films (under 40 minutes) nominated for an Academy Award ("Oscar").
 The films are normally presented, free, at the library and in local theaters and other venues around Wichita, shortly before the Academy Awards ceremonies.